tonimctoni/SportMatcher/README.md

  - Internally, all text is lower case.

+# Todo

  - There might be integer overflow bugs.
 Also narrowing bugs.
 Fix them.

  - Add explanation of input fields somewhere.

+ - Replace `poll` for `survey` and `name` for `survey token` in the frontend and strings sent to the frontend.

+ - Make `number` not only the minimum amount of answers, but also the maximum.
+Do necesary renames for this.

 # Frontend Design